Hi! I'm Jenna.

 My Professional Bio

 Jenna Britton is an essayist, content strategist, and clarity coach.
 She currently manages Diversity, Equity, and Inclusion content strategy and storytelling at household delivery service, Shipt.
 She also works as a clarity coach, supporting clients to push aside self-doubt and social conditioning and illuminate the authentic and aligned ways they can show up at work, in their relationships, toward their purpose, and more.
 And since 2012, she has written personal essays and articles, sharing stories that highlight her own (ongoing) journey to clarity, authenticity, and personal fulfillment.
 Her writing has been published in Salon, Thought Catalog, Darling Magazine, The Everygirl, and several other publications.
-In 2016, she gave a TEDx Talk on how story has the power to change your life, and these days she shares stories through an irregularly-published collection of personal essays called Brave Enough to Be.
+In 2016, she gave a TEDx Talk on how story has the power to change your life, and these days she shares life stories and lessons on her Substack publication, And Also.
 Jenna lives and writes in Portland, Oregon.

 (More) About Me